Private International Law Research

 Private international law is the law made by separate governments agreeing to recognize and enforce transactions made between citizens of their separate countries.

 State Department Guide - Link to documents and explanations of how the U.S. supports private cross-border transactions through international law.

 Hague Academy Collected Courses - Scholarly investigations of private international law theories and specialized subjects.

 Organization of American States- CIDIP - Organization that coordinates private international law agreements in the Western Hemisphere.

 Trans-Lex - University of Cologne's links to many countries' contract laws, outline of private international law principles, bibliography, glossary, and more.

-If any of these resources ask you for a user name and password, log-in to https://sremote.pitt.edu with your Pitt user name and password and look for the source in the University's database list.
-If you still can't get in, you will have to access it from a computer inside the law school building.
+If any of these resources ask you for a user name and password, log-in to them via http://pittcat.pitt.edu using your Pitt user name and password.